ansys/magnet-segmentation-toolkit/doc/source/Toolkit/api.rst

 Toolkit API
 ===========
 The Toolkit API contains the ``Toolkit`` class, which provides methods for controlling the toolkit workflow.
-In addition to methods for creating a new or connecting to an existing AEDT session, this API provides methods for automating the segmentation and skew of a 3D motor.
+In addition to methods for creating an AEDT session or connecting to an existing AEDT session, this API provides methods for automating the segmentation and skew of a 3D motor.

 .. warning::
     Both segmentation and skew of a 3D motor have requirements on the AEDT active project.
-Please ensure that the active design has:
+Ensure that the active design meets these requirements:

-    - defined design settings 'SymmetryFactor' and 'HalfAxial' when using segmentation;
+    - For segmentation, ``SymmetryFactor`` and ``HalfAxial`` design settings must be defined.
-    - shaft named 'Shaft' when using skew.
+    - For skew, ``Shaft`` must be the name of the shaft.

 .. currentmodule:: ansys.aedt.toolkits.magnet_segmentation.backend.api